maciejolszanski/YT-channels-analysis/README.md

 ## Airflow
 ### Airflow Vairbles and Connections
+In order to connect with Youtube Data API and with Azure Blob Storage you have to store your credentials in Airflow.
+They should be kept as secret.

+Youtube Data API key is stored as a variable.
+It can be created in Airflow UI in `Admin >> Variables` section.
+I named this variable `YT_KEY`.

+Storage Account credentials are stored as a connection in Airflow.
+Connection can be created in Airflow UI in `Admin >> Connections` section.
+You have to choose one of many authentication methods.
+I used Blob Storage Connection String.
+I named my connection `azure-sa`.

 ### Airflow DAG
 Airflow DAG should be created in `airflow-local/dags` directory which is mounted in the container (synchronized between computer and container).